Axe throwing: Eurothrowers

-The umbrella association for non-commercial axe throwing sports clubs in Europe is the European Throwing Club Flying Blades (EuroThrowers).
-With more than 250 direct members from 15 nations, it standardizes the competition rules for Europe, which are adhered to by its more than 25 member clubs.
+The European Throwing Club Flying Blades (EuroThrowers) is an umbrella association for non-commercial axe throwing sports clubs in Europe.
+With more than 250 direct members from 15 countries, it standardises the competition rules for Europe, which are adhered to by its more than 25 member clubs.
 The annual World Knife Throwing and Axe Throwing Championship takes place in a different country each year.